 A map isn’t a necessary element for every contact page, but hey, it looks nice and gives your visitor an idea of where you are situated.
 If your company has multiple locations, it provides a nice overview of your (global) reach and will tell the visitor if there is a location nearby.

 If you have a business where customers come into your office, shop or whatever to do business or purchase products, directions do come in handy.
 Scribd has this incorporated in Google Maps.
-Gladstone added a small map in the sidebar and wrote instructions from multiple directions on their contact page.
 You can automate a lot of this if you are on WordPress.
 Our Local SEO for WordPress plugin allows you to add a directions option right on your contact page.
 It allows you to add a map with your location and a handy option to show the directions from the address the visitor is right now.
 If you have customers coming to your store/business, I would add directions that way.

 Your staff and your business

 A lot to digest, right?
 And you thought just listing your address and email would suffice.
 Think again.
 If you have a business that depends on people contacting you, be sure to pick any of the additions listed above to improve the user/customer experience of your contact page.
 We hope the contact page examples we mentioned will help you improve your contact page as well!